apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Inmate who stabbed Derek Chauvin 22 times is charged with attempted murder, prosecutors say**
+**Forget the 'tripledemic.'
+The U.S. is headed for a 'syndemic' this winter—and experts warn we're not prepared**

-You can read more about it [here](https://apnews.com/article/derek-chauvin-stabbing-suspect-d458e9c8fba02a98d5dbabb1884dc1cc).
+You can read more about it [here](https://finance.yahoo.com/news/forget-tripledemic-u-headed-syndemic-214915420.html).

 ## Requirements
 - Python 3.8